grow/grow/content/docs/deployment.md

 ### SCP

 Authenticates using the ssh keys running in ssh-agent.
 The `root_dir` option uses syntax from the standard `scp` command.
 Values can be either absolute or relative.
-The `host` is required. `username` is optional and is used to specify the target server username if it differs from your development environment user issuing the `grow deploy` command.
+The `host` is required. `port` is optional and will default to 22 if not specified. `username` is optional and is used to specify the target server username if it differs from your development environment user issuing the `grow deploy` command.

 [sourcecode:yaml]
 destination: scp
 host: example.com
+port: 1111
 username: username
 root_dir: /home/username/domains/example.com/public_html/
 [/sourcecode]